 Dr. Bastian is a decision analytics professional whose expertise lies in the scientific discovery and translation of actionable insights into effective decisions using algorithms, techniques, tools and technologies from operations research, data science, artificial intelligence, systems engineering, and economics to design, develop, deploy and operationalize intelligent decision-support systems and models for descriptive, predictive and prescriptive analytics.
 He is an author of over 50 journal articles and conference proceedings, several book chapters, and one textbook.
 Dr. Bastian is the recipient of numerous academic awards and honors to include a Fulbright Scholarship and National Science Foundation Graduate Research Fellowship, as well as multiple research grants.
 He serves as an Associate Editor for five journals, as well as Referee for over 20 journals.
 Dr. Bastian is an active member of MORS, INFORMS, ACM, IEEE, SIAM, AAAI and AAAS.

-Dr. Bastian currently serves on the Board of Directors of the Military Operations Research Society (MORS), as well as on the Council of the Military and Security Society within the Institute for Operations Research and the Management Sciences (INFORMS).
-He also serves as a Member of the Information Science and Technology (ISAT) Study Group with the Defense Advanced Research Projects Agency (DARPA).
-Dr. Bastian also serves as a Senior Research Scientist and Adjunct Assistant Professor within the Intelligent Cyber-Systems and Analytics Research Laboratory at the Army Cyber Institute at the U.S. Military Academy, a Research Affiliate with the Artificial Intelligence Group within the Research and Exploratory Development Department at the Johns Hopkins University Applied Physics Laboratory, a Research Affiliate and Adjunct Assistant Professor of Operations Research at the Air Force Institute of Technology, as well as a Research Affiliate with Penn State University’s Institute for Computational and Data Sciences.
+Dr. Bastian currently serves on the Executive Council of the Military Operations Research Society (MORS), the Council of the Military and Security Society within the Institute for Operations Research and the Management Sciences (INFORMS), the Information Science and Technology Study Group at the Defense Advanced Research Projects Agency (DARPA), and other professional society activities.
+Dr. Bastian also serves as an Affiliated Researcher at several institutions, as well as an Adjunct Professor teaching online graduate courses at several universities.
 Dr. Bastian previously served as a Visiting Research Fellow at the Johns Hopkins University Applied Physics Laboratory, as well as a Distinguished Visiting Professor at the National Security Agency.